 Country, Game and Canine Area

-The Country and Game Area is a great addition to the Kent County Show this year.
-With trade stands and entertainment it is an area that’s not to missed.
+The Country and Game Area was a great addition to the Kent County Show this year.
+With trade stands and entertainment it was an area that wasn’t to be missed.

 Husqvarna UK Pole Climbing Championship

-If you visit no other attraction in this area, then make sure you see one of the UK Pole Climbing Championship heats or finals.
-The 25m poles can be seen from a distance, so head in that direction.
-The winning time is likely to be around the 9 second mark so don’t blink.
-This is the second visit for the Husqvarna supported UK Championship which attracts the best climbers in the country.
-There are two classes of climbers; expert and tree-surgeon with 2 heats at 10am and 1pm with the final at 3pm on each day.
+The 25m poles could be seen from a distance, as competitors raced to reach the top first.
+The winning times came in at the 9 second mark so blink and you missed it!
+This was the second visit for the Husqvarna supported UK Championship which attracts the best climbers in the country.
+There were two classes of climbers; expert and tree-surgeon with 2 heats and the final on each day.

 Clay Pigeon Shooting

 Visitors could take advantage of this traditional pastime and joined in the action at the on-site Clay Pigeon Shoot.
 Sharp-shooters and novices alike tried their hand at the shooting range.